- Agents of S.H.I.E.L.D.:

-In one episode, a contestant was faced with _ _ _ _ _P S in the Bonus Round.
+- A contestant was faced with _ _ _ _ _P S in the Bonus Round.
 Pat quipped, "If you solve this, I'm retiring."
 And after a few seconds, the contestant blurted out the right answer, HICCUPS.

-And on another episode, a contestant had G L O _ E showing.
+- A contestant had G L O _ E showing.
 Pat said, "Well, I'm gonna be surprised if you don't get this."
 Obviously, the answer would be either GLOBE or GLOVE — and it should be easy to guess one, then if Pat says it's wrong, guess the other.
 The contestant did guess GLOVE before the timer started, and after being told that it was wrong, spent the entire 10 seconds in silence, failing to come up with GLOBE.

-Wild And Crazy Kids: In the closer of an episode featuring Marc Summers as a guest, host Jessica Gaynes proudly proclaims, "I can't believe we just made it through an entire episode with Marc Summers and no one got slimed!"
+- Wild And Crazy Kids: In the closer of an episode featuring Marc Summers as a guest, host Jessica Gaynes proudly proclaims, "I can't believe we just made it through an entire episode with Marc Summers and no one got slimed!"
 Cue all three hosts immediately getting the green treatment.

-Young Dracula: In "Halloscream", Robin says "It's just an old biscuit tin.
+- Young Dracula: In "Halloscream", Robin says "It's just an old biscuit tin.
 What's the worst that could happen?".
 As it turns out, opening the tin unleashes an ancient curse that will turn the Dracula family human.

 - The Young Ones: